 If the child lived with his or her grandparent for six months or more

-The relationship between a grandchild and grandparent is valuable and it is important to defend its integrity.
-Always seek the guidance of an experienced family law attorney in matters such as these.
+The relationship between a grandchild and a grandparent is valuable, and it is important to defend its integrity.
+Always seek the guidance of an experienced family law attorney's guidance in such matters.

 No. A parent's right to visitation as ordered by the court cannot be suspended at will by the other parent.
 Additionally, the parent paying child support cannot withhold payments if visitation is withheld.